Zurnaz/KickScrape/README.md

 #KickScrap

-Simple Kickstarter webs scraper python script that gets basic details of currently live campaigns and the pledges using selenium.
+Simple webs scraper python script that gets basic details of currently live campaigns and the pledges using selenium.

 Uses SQLite as the database and stores the data into two tables campaigns and pledges.